 - A payroll cycle is the fixed, recurring schedule that a company follows to calculate and distribute wages to its team.
 Whether it runs weekly or monthly, this cycle ensures every employee receives their pay on a predictable date.

-- Payroll cycle types, including weekly, bi-weekly, semi-monthly, and monthly, should be chosen based on business needs and employee preferences to optimize efficiency and satisfaction.
+- Payroll cycle types, including bi-weekly, weekly, semi-monthly, and monthly, should be chosen based on business needs and employee preferences to optimize efficiency and satisfaction.

 - Key payroll components, such as employee salaries, deductions, employer contributions, and taxes, are essential for accurate payroll management and compliance with legal standards.